 Every year LEARNZ offers a variety of online field trips that allow ākonga (students) to connect with people and places all around New Zealand and beyond.
 No permission slips required!
 Your ākonga can visit all kinds of places, across a range of learning areas, from the comfort of their classroom or home.
 Let LEARNZ take your ākonga there!

-Although all teachers can access most of our field trip resources, we strongly encourage you to signup with with LEARNZ to find out about new field trips and existing field trips which align with current events and new curriculum initiatives.
+Although all teachers can access most of our field trip resources, we strongly encourage you to subscribe to LEARNZ to find out about new field trips and existing field trips which align with current events and new curriculum initiatives.

 Sign up to online field trips

-Enrolment in our online field trips allows your ākonga to engage directly with experts in LIVE daily interactive web conferences as you travel online with us.
+Signing up to an online field trip allows your ākonga to engage directly with experts in LIVE daily interactive web conferences as you travel online with us.

 What your class will experience in a LIVE web conference: